What is Myopia?

 The treatment options in our MyopiaControl treatment are detailed below.

-Orthokeratology (Ortho-K or OK lens) is currently the most effective optical treatment for myopia control.
+Orthokeratology (Ortho-K or OK lens) is currently the most effective optical treatment for myopia control in Singapore.

 Ortho-K lenses are custom-designed rigid contact lenses worn during sleep.
 The lenses are made of a high-oxygen, breathable material and precision-shaped to fit your child's cornea so that gentle pressure is placed on the eyes at night to re-shape the corneal surfaces.